kaeng/Project1/README.md

 Project Group: Ben Brintz, Katie Eng, FangWu Wei, Lu Wang

 The function `plotfunc("state.abrv")` will produce a state's mean profile of average hourly income by educational attainment level from years 2000-2012.
 It will also construct profile plots for the proportion of respondents that reported working within the last year, again by educational attainment, as a measurement of "unemployment."
+An example can be found [here](https://github.com/kaeng/Project1/blob/master/Example%20Output%20Oregon%20Profile%20Plots.png).
 The function will download the relevent American Community Survey (ACS) data (.zip) to the working directory specified.

 Future improvements could include plotting arguments to show median hourly income, indications of variability in hourly income (as experimented with using`testfunc("state.abrv")`, and dynamic/interactive graphics to visualize both the longitudinal and spatial nature of the ACS data.
 Creating an argument to indicate whether or not to download data from ACS or to fetch data saved locally would significantly cut down on run time.